Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: Introduction

-Though the PoPR form is natural for qubits and is universal for computation, this expression of a unitary does not map immediately to most hardware implementations of quantum computation, especially in the pre-fault-tolerant era.
+Though the PoPR form is natural for qubits and is universal for computation, this expression of a unitary does not map immediately to most hardware implementations of quantum computation.
 In particular, we focus on implementations for which the native gate set consists of one two-qubit entangling Clifford gate such as the controlled-not (CX) or controlled-Z (CZ) gate and all single-qubit rotation gates, what we refer to as the Clifford+RZ gate set.\footnote{As a practical matter, no implementation can truly realize all arbitrary single-qubit rotations natively.
 However, one only needs at minimum the Clifford $H$ gate and the non-Clifford $T$ gate, at which point any other rotation can be achieved with arbitrary precision \cite{Nielsenbook}.
 Thus it is merely a theoretical convenience to assume arbitrary rotations from the outset.} This gate set is known to be universal \cite{Barenco1995}and reflects the gate set of many popular platforms such as semi-conductor quantum dot and superconductor transmon implementations.
-In both these cases, the two-qubit entangling Clifford gate is more noisy and takes longer than any single-qubit rotation, and thus represents the primary limiting resource for these NISQ implementations.
-The typical translation of the PoPR form into a Clifford+RZ circuit is to implement each Pauli rotation via a so-called CX ladder/staircase \cite{Nielsenbook}, making them expensive individually, and then try to optimize the resulting circuit via Clifford gate optimizations at the intersection of these ladders.
-Such optimizations are either local such as those which rely on pattern matching \cite{Fagan2018, Nam2018, Nash2020} or relatively expensive if applied to every sequence of Clifford gates \cite{Maslov2018, Aaronson2004, Cowtan2019}.
+In both these cases, the two-qubit entangling Clifford gate is noisier and takes longer than any single-qubit rotation, and thus represents the primary limiting resource for these NISQ implementations.
+The typical translation of the PoPR form into a Clifford+RZ circuit is to implement each Pauli rotation via a so-called CX ladder/staircase \cite{Nielsenbook}, making them expensive individually, and then try to optimize the resulting circuit via Clifford gate optimizations at their intersection.
+Such optimizations are either local such as those which rely on pattern matching \cite{Fagan2018, Nam2018, Nash2020} or relatively expensive if applied to every sequence of Clifford gates in a circuit\cite{Maslov2018, Aaronson2004, Cowtan2019}.
 However, all such methods are incapable of choosing an optimal ordering for the application of these rotations, implying that even the best Clifford optimizations can not express many available optimizations.
 This problem is particularly acute in the case of Trotter-Suzuki decomposition where within a single Trotter step, the order of rotations is arbitrary to within the allowed error of the method.
 Though there exists ordering methods for specific problem instances\cite{Motta2018, Hastings2015}, one would like a general method.
+One such methods can be found in Ref.\cite{2022paulihedral} which uses block sorting of the Pauli operators representing the terms based on different considerations.